Patient education: The common cold in adults (Beyond the Basics)

 Most cold viruses are not spread by saliva.
 Thus, kissing itself is not likely to transmit the common cold, but close direct contact can.
 Colds are not caused by cold climates or being exposed to cold air.
 However, some viruses cause more colds during certain seasons (eg, fall and winter versus spring).

 COMMON COLD SIGNS AND SYMPTOMS

 The common cold usually causes nasal congestion, runny nose, and sneezing.
 A sore throat may be present on the first day but usually resolves quickly.
-If a cough occurs, it generally develops on about the fourth or fifth day of symptoms, typically when congestion and runny nose are usually resolving.
-(See "Patient information: Sore throat in adults (Beyond the Basics)".)
+If a cough occurs, it generally develops on about the fourth or fifth day of symptoms, typically when congestion and runny nose are resolving.
+(See "Patient education: Sore throat in adults (Beyond the Basics)".)

 COMMON COLD COMPLICATIONS

 In most cases, colds do not cause serious illness or complications.
 Most colds last for three to seven days, although many people continue to have symptoms (coughing, sneezing, congestion) for up to two weeks.

 Some viruses that cause the common cold can also depress the immune system or cause swelling in the lining of the nose or airways; this can, in turn, lead to a new viral infection or bacterial infection.

 ●One of the more common complications is sinusitis, which is usually caused by viruses and rarely (about 2 percent of the time) by bacteria.
 However, it can be difficult to distinguish bacterial sinusitis from sinusitis caused by a cold because the signs and symptoms can be similar (table 1).
 Having thick or yellow to green-colored nasal discharge does not mean that bacterial sinusitis has developed; discolored nasal discharge is a normal phase of the common cold.
 (See "Patient education: Acute sinusitis (sinus infection) (Beyond the Basics)".)